What is Panel Mount?

 It’s possible for a connector design to incorporate both Panel Mount and Board Mount, fixing to both a PCB and an external enclosure at right angles.
 It’s also possible to use the same hardware as panel mount hardware – if it’s not reducing stress on the solder joints, but just fixing the connector to the PCB, it’s panel mount.

 When do I use Panel Mount?

 When you want to make a connection between the inside and the outside of an enclosure, you need to have a hole in the enclosure wall (or panel) to feed the connection through.
 If the whole system is fit-and-forget (install once and never replace anything), then there’s no reason why you can’t have a bunch of cables going through this hole to transfer your signal and/or power.
-It works for your satellite/cable TV/antenna at home!
+It works for your satellite/cable TV/antenna being fed through your external wall at home!
 Just make sure you line the edges of the enclosure hole to protect the cables.